Homemade Bomb Pops Recipe

 This year, we are celebrating Independence Day at our neighbors house.
 The yard will be full of adults and kids enjoying the outdoors and sharing food.

 The classic picnic food will be served.
-Hamburgers, hot dogs, potato salad, pasta salad, watermelon and of course, for dessert, Bomb Pops!
+Hamburgers, hot dogs, potato salad, pasta salad, watermelon and of course, for dessert, Strawberry Pretzel Squares and Bomb Pops!
 See: Our Favorite Picnic Recipes

 I started making Homemade Bomb Pops a few years back when I was looking for other flavors to add to my Koji Popsicle molds.